 O’Sullivan isn’t alone in his fear.
-Daniel Baker of the University of Colorado’s Laboratory for Atmospheric and Space Physics, told National Geographic that the big fear is what would happen to the electrical grid.
+Daniel Baker of the University of Colorado’s Laboratory for Atmospheric and Space Physics told National Geographic that the big worry is what would happen to the electrical grid.

 Other Solar Events:

-No recorded solar event is as large as the Carrington event.
-However, there have been numerous solar flares which caused damage to power and telecommunication systems.
+No recorded solar event is as significant as the Carrington event.
+However, numerous solar flares have caused damage to power and telecommunication systems.
 These are just some of the notable ones:

 - 1989 Quebec: The entire province of Quebec in Canada lost power when a solar flare overloaded the utility grid.
-The entire region – of 6 million people — was without power for 9 hours.
+The whole region – of 6 million people — was without power for 9 hours.
 The surge also caused more than 200 power grid disruptions in the US.
-(18, 19)
+(18)

-- 2003, Bastille Day Storm: This eruption was given the highest class of a solar flare (X-class).
-It didn’t cause any reported damage down on earth, but did damage some of the satellite equipment that was monitoring it.
+- 2000, Bastille Day Storm: This eruption was given the highest class of solar flare (X-class).
+It didn’t cause any reported damage down on earth but damaged some satellite equipment monitoring it.
 (20)

-- 2003 Halloween Solar Storm: The storm caused aircrafts to reroute, disrupted satellite systems and communications, and caused a power outage in Sweden for approximately 1 hour.
+- 2003 Halloween Solar Storm: The storm caused aircraft to reroute, disrupted satellite systems and communications, and caused a power outage in Sweden for approximately 1 hour.
 (21)

 EMP Options and Products

-Considering that a major EMP event could wipe out the grid and fry all electronic devices, it makes sense that you’d want to take steps towards EMP protection for your electronics.
+Considering that a significant EMP event could wipe out the grid and fry all electronic devices, it makes sense that you’d want to take steps towards EMP protection for your electronics.